Michael-Siglap/Michael-Siglap/README.md

 ## About Me 🌱

-Born in 1973, I'm a passionate entrepreneur and tech enthusiast.
+I'm a passionate entrepreneur and tech enthusiast.
 I'm currently the founder of [Hikari Nova](https://www.hikarinova.com), a platform aimed at revolutionizing trading through automation and simplicity.

 - 🔭 Working on an automated API trading engine
 - 🌱 Focused on making trading accessible and rewarding